 This restraint reinforces the spirit’s quiet authority.

-In modern readings, Furutsubaki no Rei is often interpreted as a symbol of grief tied to place: ancestral land, abandoned homes, or sites of repeated loss.
+In modern readings, Furutsubaki no Rei is often interpreted as a symbol of grief tied to place — ancestral land, abandoned homes, and sites of repeated loss.
 The spirit reflects how environments absorb emotion and history.

 Its relevance persists wherever the past refuses to fade.